 Another issue is that of international flights to Iraq.
 Since August 2000, France, Russia, and several of Iraq's neighbors have challenged the U.S. interpretation that U.N.
 Resolution 670 (September 25, 1990) bans passenger flights to and from Iraq; and there has been a revival of significant air traffic into and from Iraq.
 (The resolution bans flights carrying "cargo," except humanitarian cargo, subject to Sanctions Committee approval.)
-In early November 2000, Iraq restarted passenger flights within Iraq and its officials have begun flying directly to other countries.
-The United States has not objected to the internal flights.
+In early November 2000, Iraq restarted passenger flights within Iraq; the United States has not objected to the internal flights but continues to oppose the international flights.

-France, Russia, and China might also seek to permit new investment in Iraq's energy sector.
-Such investment is provided for by Resolution 1284 only after Iraq fully complies on outstanding WMD issues.
-Chinese, Russian, and French firms already have agreed to specific energy investment projects in Iraq, under the condition that the investment ban is lifted.
-As a possible sign of some easing on this issue, in February 2001 the Sanctions Committee approved plans by two Russian companies (Zarubezhneft and Tatneft) to drill about 100 wells in existing fields in Iraq.
-The Sanctions Committee also approved a contract between Baghdad and Ankara, signed in December 2001, for a Turkish energy firm to drill 20 wells near Kirkuk.
+France, Russia, and China have also sought to permit new investment in Iraq's energy sector.
+Under Resolution 1284, such investment is allowed only after Iraq fully complies on outstanding WMD issues.
+Chinese, Russian, and French firms already have agreed to specific energy investment projects in Iraq, to be implemented when the investment ban is lifted.
+As a possible sign of some easing, in February 2001 the Sanctions Committee approved plans by two Russian companies (Zarubezhneft and Tatneft) to drill about 100 wells in existing fields in Iraq.
+The Sanctions Committee also approved a contract between Iraq and Turkey (December 2001), for a Turkish energy firm to drill 20 wells near Kirkuk.

 Previous negotiations on Iraq sanctions sought to prevent Iraq from skirting oil-for-food guidelines in the course of exporting oil.
-There are continued reports that oil trading companies are paying Iraq surcharges of 20 to 70 cents per barrel of oil, and, in April 2001, the U.S. government warned U.S. firms against buying Iraqi oil from traders that are paying the surcharge.
-In early 2002, the United States and Britain persuaded the Sanctions Committee to institute a new oil pricing mechanism that would keep Iraq's price closer to the world price and cut down the margin for surcharging.
-The U.N. official in charge of the oil-for-food program said the new mechanism was affecting the oil contracting process to the point that Iraq's oil exports had fallen about 25%, from about 2.1 million barrels per day (mbd) to about 1.5 mbd.
+There are continued reports that oil trading companies are paying Iraq surcharges of 20 to 50 cents per barrel of oil, and, in April 2001, the U.S. government warned U.S. firms against buying Iraqi oil from traders that are paying the surcharge.
+In early 2002, the United States and Britain persuaded the Sanctions Committee to institute a new oil pricing mechanism (retroactive pricing) that would keep Iraq's price closer to the world price and cut down the margin for surcharging.
+The new mechanism has contributed to a fall in Iraq's oil exports from about 2.1 million barrels per day (mbd) to about 1 million barrels per day in August 2002.
+French and Russian efforts to establish a more lenient pricing mechanism have met with U.S. and British opposition, as has a British alternative, despite Iraqi promises to end the surcharging practice.
+In March 2002, in an effort to stress the risks of easing sanctions, the United States showed satellite photos to the other Security Council members indicating Iraq had converted some trucks imported under the program for military purposes.